What is child sexual abuse?

-How can I identify perpetrators of child sexual abuse?
+How to identify perpetrators of child sexual abuse

-- feel uncomfortable about the way an adult interacts with a child/children, and/or
+- feel uncomfortable about the way an adult interacts with one or more children

-- suspect that the adult may be engaging in sexual abuse of a child/children, and/or
+- suspect that the adult may be engaging in sexual abuse of one or more children

-- suspect that the adult is grooming the child/children for the purpose of engaging in sexual activity, and/or
+- suspect that the adult is grooming the child/children for the purpose of engaging in sexual activity

-- reasonably believe that the adult is at risk of engaging in sexual behaviour with a child/children.
+- reasonably believe that the adult is at risk of engaging in sexual activity with one or more children.